-For each country we normalize the observed unemployment rates over the period by dividing each observed value by the country's median unemployment rate.
-The reason for the normalization is that we want to abstract from structural differences in unemployment across the countries and instead focus on smoothing deviations from the median unemployment level only and avoid redistribution triggered by structural differences.
-We similarly normalize the UI revenue data series for each country by dividing each observation by the country's median UI revenue over the period.
+For each country we normalize (standardize) the observed unemployment rates over the period of analysis, 2000-2019, by dividing each observed value by the country's median unemployment rate for the period.
+The rationale for this normalization is that we want to abstract from structural differences in unemployment across the euro area countries and focus on smoothing deviations around a country-specific 'anchor' unemployment rate (the median rate for the period), thus avoiding permanent redistributionary transfers.
+We also normalize the UI revenue data for each country by dividing each observation by the country's median UI revenue over the period of analysis.
 This addresses the large differences in country size or GDP per capita in the data.
-This double normalization of the data, explained in detail below, puts the countries on 'equal footing', as agents facing a common standardized income distribution as assumed in our theoretical model, and allows us to use the Karaivanov and Townsend (2014) approach to solve for the optimal consumption expenditure and insurance transfers (contributions/premia or payouts/indemnities) and quantify the gains from improved risk sharing.
+The resulting double normalization of the unemployment and revenue data, explained in detail below, homogenizes the countries and allows us to treat them as ex-ante identical agents facing a common standardized income process with known distribution, as assumed in the theoretical model.
+This allows us to use the Karaivanov and Townsend (2014) approach to solve for the optimal consumption expenditure and insurance transfers (contributions/premia or payouts/indemnities) and quantify the gains from improved risk sharing.

-Specifically, we first take the unemployment rates for each country j and year t from the data and normalize each observation by the country's median unemployment rate over the twenty year period 2000 to 2019.
-We define the normalized unemployment rate
+Specifically, we first take the observed unemployment rates for each country j and year t from the data and normalize each observation by the country's median unemployment rate over the twenty year period 2000 to 2019.
+We define the normalized unemployment rate \bar{u}{jt} for country j in year t as where u{jt} is the actual unemployment rate for country j and year t in the data and u_i^{median} is the median unemployment rate in country j for the sample period 2000-2019.

-6In our simulations we chose each country's median unemployment rate for the period 2000-2019 as the 'anchor rate' used to normalize the distribution of income per unemployed in the model, but other anchor rates can be easily explored too.
+6In our simulations we chose each country's median unemployment rate for the period 2000-2019 as the anchor rate, but other anchor rates can be easily explored.